mkloubert/vs-remote-debugger/README.md

 #### Pause the debugger

-You can set the debugger in *pause mode*, what means that all message you receive will be dropped instead of adding them to your list.
+You can set the debugger in *pause mode*, what means that all messages you receive will be dropped instead of adding them to your list.

 Use the `pause` command to switch to that mode: